kirilliliych/CPU/README.md

 As we can see, this implementation answers the convention of *the Harvard architecture*, which means that different parts of the processor architecture are separated.
-In real life it is more expensive and much less common than the *von Neumann architecture*, but its main advantage is that the processor becomes more reliable: e.g., it is now impossible to spoil the return address by data stored in stack just because this data now contains in another stack.
+In real life it is more expensive and much less common than the *von Neumann architecture*, but its main advantage is that the processor becomes more reliable: e.g., it is now impossible to spoil the return address by data stored in stack just because this data now is being contained in another stack.

 ***
 ## Commands